scottrobertson/balancebar/README.md

-# Balance
+# Balance Bar App

-Show your bank balances in your Menu Bar using TrueLayer.
+View your bank balances in your Menu Bar using Open Banking.

 <div align="center">
   <img